joezuntz/cosmosis-doc/reference/samplers/fisher.rst

 The CosmoSIS fisher sampler is calculated around the central value provided in the values file; no optimization is done before running.

 Unlike most other CosmoSIS samplers which depend only likelihood of a parameter set, the fisher sampler requires the predicted observables from a pipeline too.
-They are expected to be saved to a section of the data block, called "data_theory", with  keys, name+"_theory" and name+"_inverse_covariance" where "name" is the name of the likelihood, for example, to save a cmb data vector you could save "cmb_theory" and "cmb_inverse_covariance" in the "data_vector" section.
+They are expected to be saved to a section of the data block, called "data_vector", with  keys, name+"_theory" and name+"_inverse_covariance" where "name" is the name of the likelihood, for example, to save a cmb data vector you could save "cmb_theory" and "cmb_inverse_covariance" in the "data_vector" section.

 Gaussian likelihoods implemented in CosmoSIS save these sections automatically.
 Your own likelihoods can use the CosmoSIS gaussian likelihood superclass to do the same, or you can manually save name+"_theory" and name+"_inverse_covariance" for any data that  you add.